SayidJarrah/weather-app/README.md

 - Displays "Data unavailable" when the API call fails
 - Rounded Celsius temperature display per city
 - Add additional cities from a curated list directly on the page
+- Remove city cards you no longer need

 ## Getting Started
 1. Clone the repository: